Search results for

 From the outset, Samsung says it turned to AI to improve the image quality of the Galaxy S24 series’ cameras.
 Dubbed ProVisual Engine, the software suite incorporates AI during the capture process and also while editing shots after the fact.

-Thanks to Galaxy AI, the S24 series produces better shots in low-light conditions.
-Digital zoom quality has improved, too, and the S24 Ultra gets an additional boost thanks to its new 50MP sensor with 5x optical zoom.
-According to Samsung, the phone will rely exclusively on hardware to deliver shots at 3x and 5x zoom.
-However, 2x and 10x zoom shots will combine the phone’s optics with Galaxy AI-driven enhancements for “optical-equivalent image quality”.
+Galaxy AI first stretched its legs with the S24 series, which produces better shots in low-light conditions.
+Digital zoom quality improved, too, allowing the S24 Ultra to get an additional boost from a new 50MP sensor with 5x optical zoom.
+According to Samsung, the phone only relies on hardware to deliver shots at 3x and 5x zoom.
+At 2x and 10x zoom, shots combine the phone’s optics with Galaxy AI-driven enhancements for “optical-equivalent image quality”.

 Samsung Galaxy S24 AI Edit suggestions